Authorize external services in your Office Add-in

 To use this technique, your add-in displays a UI/popup to show the login screen for the online service (Google, Facebook, and so on).
-When the user is logged on and grants the add-in permission to her resources in the online service, the developer receives a code which can be then sent to the online function.
-The services described in Middleman services in this article use a flow similar to this.
+When the user signs in and grants the add-in permission to her resources in the online service, the add-in receives a code which can be then sent to the online function.
+The services described in the Middleman services section later in this article use a similar flow.

-Libraries are available for many languages and platforms, and for both flows.
-Some are general purpose, others are for specific online services.
+Libraries are available for many languages and platforms, for both the Implicit flow and the Authorization Code flow.
+Some libraries are general purpose, while others are for specific online services.

 Office 365 and other services that use Azure Active Directory as the authorization provider: Azure Active Directory Authentication Libraries.
 A preview is also available for the Microsoft Authentication Library.